 - 1 & ½ cups (275g) chocolate chips

-- Preheat oven to 425°F and spray a 12 cup muffin tray with non-stick cooking spray or line with paper liners.
+- Preheat oven to 425°F. Spray a 12 cup muffin tray with non-stick cooking spray or line with paper liners.

 - In a large bowl, toss together the flour, baking powder, baking soda, salt and chocolate chips.
 Set aside.

 - In a medium bowl, whisk together the melted butter, sugar, eggs, milk and vanilla.
 Slowly add to the dry ingredients.
 Gently fold together until JUST combined.

 - Divide the batter into the 12 muffin cups and bake at 425°F for 5 minutes, then turn the oven heat down to 375°F and bake for another 12-15 minutes or until a toothpick inserted into the center comes out clean.
 Do not overbake or the muffins will be dry.
 Let cool for about 5-10 minutes and enjoy warm.